 In fact, 78% of learners polled in the Emeritus 2021 Global Career Impact Survey said their coursework was immediately applicable to their work, and 7 in 10 respondents feel that completing an online program enabled them to be more effective at their jobs.

 Overall, online program costs vary, but with a wider range of offerings and types of credentials comes a wider range of price points.
 You can choose an online program that not only meets your professional needs but also that fits within your price range.
-Generally, you’ll save money that would otherwise be spent on housing and commuting to campus each day.
+Generally, you will save money that would otherwise be spent on housing and commuting to campus each day.
 Your employer may also be willing to pay for your education or reimburse you for tuition if your program aligns with your current or future responsibilities.

 7. Time Management Skill Development